LakeinLove/Mage-The-Awakening/Magic/Arcana/Prime.md

 Its purview is the manipulation of magic itself: Mana and tass, the Nimbus and Hallows, High Speech and the runes of the ancient masters.
 Through Prime, a mage becomes attuned to the Supernal Truth, capable of piercing illusions and calling forth perfected images of the symbol-beings of the Aether.

-Arrogant Obrimos sometimes claim that this makes Prime the greatest of the Arcana, but that is an oversimplification.
-Prime is the Arcanum through which the Supernal knows itself, but without the other Arcana, it is as empty as a language whose only vocabulary is parts of speech.
+Arrogant Obrimos sometimes claim that this makes Prime the greatest of the [[Arcanum|Arcana]], but that is an oversimplification.
+Prime is the [[Arcanum]] through which the Supernal knows itself, but without the other [[Arcanum|Arcana]], it is as empty as a language whose only vocabulary is parts of speech.

 ---